×

 • Italian is spoken as a national language in: Italy, San Marino, Switzerland, Vatican City.

 You will also get to know the continents where Tibetan and Italian speaking countries lie.
-Based on the number of people that speak these languages, the position of Tibetan language is not available and position of Italian language is 27.
+Based on the number of people that speak these languages, the position of Tibetan language is 29 and position of Italian language is 27.
 Find all the information about these languages on Tibetan and Italian.

 Tibetan and Italian Language History